grossen/eduantech.docpad/src/render/posts/light-table-the-new-emacs.html.md

 ---
-title: Light Table, The New Emacs
+title: "Light Table, The New Emacs"
 date: 2013-11-07
 tags:
     - blog